 We want to hear you without distraction, so find a quiet environment that has strong wifi and use earbuds/headphones is possible.
 Be completely set up at least 5 minutes early.

 There’s no better way of displaying initiative and passion than to ask a few smart, genuine questions about the trip you’re applying for.
 Ask yourself: What isn’t clear on the webpage?
 What details or policies would you like clarified before committing to the program?
 Who are other participants?
 What will day-to-day life be like?
-There are many good questions you might ask us.
+We’re happy to answer these and any other questions.

 We want you to be excited to join this program beyond “it seems cool.”
-Show us that you really want to join this specific trip, not just any old teen travel program.
-We don’t care if your mom originally found the trip—we want YOU to be the enthusiastic, motivated, and organized person who ultimately makes it happen!
+Show us that you really want to join this specific trip, not just any travel program.
+We don’t care if your mom originally found the trip—we want you to be the enthusiastic, motivated, and organized person who ultimately makes it happen!

 Have More Questions?